 5 Tips for End of Year Tax Planning

-But as the year comes to a close, it’s a great time to think about the upcoming tax season and what you can do to plan ahead and keep more money in your pocket.
+As the year draws to a close, it’s a great time to think about the upcoming tax season and how you can plan ahead to maximize savings.
+People are wrapping up their end-of-year finances, holidays are on the horizon, and soon you’ll be ringing in the new year.

 1. Max Out Retirement Contributions